-Swan City Youth Service is proud to announce the commencement of our new Volatile Substance Abuse Program; Exhale - funded by the Department of the Attorney General.
+Swan City Youth Service is proud to announce the commencement of our new Volatile Substance Abuse Program - Exhale - funded by the Department of the Attorney General.

-Exhale is a 2 year program working with young people between the ages of 12-25 years and their families (when required) who are at risk of, or who are already using/experimenting with volatile substances and inhalants.
+Exhale is a two year program working with young people between the ages of 12-25 years and their families (when required) who are at risk of, or who are already using/experimenting with volatile substances and inhalants.

-The program includes weekly outings supported by Holyoake and Headspace Midland to outdoor activities, cultural workshops and safe place agency visits to increase participant’s knowledge, confidence, social and life skills.
-The program also delivers weekly cooking classes, education workshops (covering mental and sexual health, alcohol and other drugs, legal rights etc.), basic first aid training, exposure to alternative education/training opportunities, grooming and deportment workshops and case management in order to assist the young person in moving forward to where they want to be.
+The program includes weekly outings supported by Holyoake and Headspace Midland to outdoor activities, cultural workshops and safe place agency visits to increase participants knowledge, confidence, social and life skills.
+The program also delivers weekly cooking classes, education workshops (covering mental and sexual health, alcohol and other drugs, legal rights, etc.), basic first aid training, exposure to alternative education/training opportunities, grooming and deportment workshops and case management in order to assist the young person in moving forward to where they want to be.

-If you have any questions regarding the program please contact Graham or Nikki on 9274 3488 or alternatively email: email@example.com
+If you have any questions regarding the program please contact Graham or Nikki on - 9274 3488 or alternatively email: email@example.com

 POLYTECHNIC WEST OUTREACH PROGRAM

 The program operates every Tuesday from 10am - 7pm with a free sausage sizzle provided in the afternoon.
 This encourages social interaction and further assists youth workers in engaging with the young people to address any issues they may be having.
-Providing a creative outlet for young people is vital in their growth and we are constantly looking for performance opportunities for those interested including community events.
+Providing a creative outlet for young people is vital to their growth and we are constantly looking for performance opportunities for those interested including community events.

 For more information contact Ray on 9274 3488 or email: firstname.lastname@example.org

 SUBSTANCE ABUSE PROGRAM

-We understand addiction and substance use is a journey, we are not here to judge or remind you of where you've come from, but rather where you are going and where you want to be.
+We understand addiction and substance use is a journey.
+We are not here to judge or remind you of where you've come from, but rather where you are going and where you want to be.

-Check out the video below to see what our drop in area has.
+Check out the video below to see what our drop-in area has.

 YOUNG MEN'S BUSINESS

 A program for young women where we discuss a range of issues relevant to us girls.
 Sometimes we go out, sometimes we pamper ourselves or learn new skills such as crafts, other times we hang out and eat chocolate while talking.
-Groups run dependant on the need and funding.
+Groups run dependent on the need and funding.

 - Please check calendar for updates on programs as some programs are subject to funding .